4.4 Remixing CC-Licensed Work

 How to pick your Adapter’s License

 - If the underlying work is licensed with BY or BY-NC, we recommend your adapter’s license include at least the same license elements as the license applied to the original.
-For example, if one adapts a BY-NC work, she will apply BY-NC to her adaptation.
-If one adapts a BY work, she could apply either BY or BY-NC to her adaptation.
+For example, if one adapts a BY-NC work, they will apply BY-NC to their adaptation.
+If one adapts a BY work, they could apply either BY or BY-NC to their adaptation.

 - If the underlying work is licensed with BY-SA or BY-NC-SA, your adapter’s license must be the same license applied to the original or a license that is designated as compatible with the original license.
 We’ll discuss license compatibility in more detail below.